terminalforlife/ShellProjects/source/cito/README.md

 ```
 sudo cito -r terminalforlife Extra master source/cito/cito
 ```

+As above, provided you have access to sudo(8).

 But a better method is to just use the 'cito-installer' again, because that will install everything anew.